Charlie Weber

 Charlie Weber Bio

-Charles Alan Weber Jr. (born September 20, 1978) is an American actor and former model whose work spans television and film.
-He is best known for portraying Frank Delfino on the ABC legal drama How to Get Away with Murder, a role that established him as a familiar presence in network drama beginning in 2014.
+Charles Alan Weber Jr. (born September 20, 1978) is an American actor and former model best known for portraying Frank Delfino on the ABC legal drama series How to Get Away with Murder.
+Weber began his professional career around 2000 and has built a steady body of work across television and film, including recurring television roles, guest appearances on network dramas, and supporting parts in feature films.

 Early Life and Background

 Charles Alan Weber Jr. was born in Jefferson City, Missouri.
-He left college after one year and moved to New York City at age 19 to study acting at the Stella Adler Studio of Acting, pursuing both performance training and modeling opportunities in the late 1990s.
+He left college after one year and moved to New York City at age 19 to study acting at the Stella Adler Studio of Acting, where he pursued formal training while beginning work as a model.

 Path to Celebrity